 Prioritize Sleep

 Most people aren’t getting enough restful sleep.
-The quality and the amount of sleep you get each night impacts everything from menstruating, conceiving, to giving birth.
+The quality and the amount of sleep you get each night impacts everything.
+For instance, menstruating, conceiving, and giving birth can all be affected.
 Since sleep naturally reduces stress, women trying to conceive should get seven to eight hours of sleep per night.

 Studies show those who experience insomnia are four times more likely to have infertility issues than well-rested women.
 Additionally, research conducted by the University of Michigan found 53% of nurses under the age of 40 experienced changes to their menstrual cycle when their shift work started.